caltechlibrary/datatools/docs/string/index.md

 string is a command line tool for transforming strings in common ways.

++ string length
 + changing cases
-+ checking for prefixes, suffixes or substrings
++ checking for prefixes, suffixes
-+ trimming prefixes, suffixes or specific characters (i.e. cutsets)
++ trimming prefixes, suffixes and cutsets (i.e. list of characters to cut)
-+ locating, counting and replacing substrings
++ position, counting and replacing substrings
-+ splitting and joining JSON string arrays
++ splitting a string into a JSON array of strings, joining JSON a string arrays into a string
-+ formatting and padding strings and numbers

 ## OPTIONS